apereo/apereo.github.io/_posts/cas/2016-10-01-cas5rc3-release.md

 # Admin UIs

 Some adjustments have been made to the way admin user interfaces are protected via CAS itself.
-A few additional screens have also been worked into interface to display the CAS audit log as well as a list of trusted devices registered for MFA bypass.
+A few additional screens have also been worked into the interface to display the CAS audit log as well as a list of trusted devices/browsers registered for MFA bypass.

 # JWT AuthN